Roads to Vegas: Plot

-As the pairs go their separate ways, an enforcer for the loan shark catches up with the duplicated pair (misidentifying the clones as the originals) to get the money back and they discover they have no cash.
-The enforcer orders Brian to decide whether he kills him or Stewie.
-Brian initially refuses to choose but when he panics, he tells the enforcer to shoot Stewie in the head, killing him, then the enforcer tells Brian to give him the money that he and Stewie borrowed or he dies next and leaves the room.
-Meanwhile, the original pair worries about getting caught.
-Stewie suggests that they make a run for it and head home, but Brian fears it will endanger the family.
-Stewie suggests that perhaps they should kill themselves and Brian reluctantly agrees.
+As the pairs go their separate ways, an enforcer for the loan shark catches up with the duplicate pair (mistaking the clones for the originals) to get the money back and discovers to his fury and their shock that they have no cash.
+The enforcer orders Brian to either accept his own death or sacrifice Stewie.
+Brian initially refuses to choose but when he panics, he tells the enforcer to shoot Stewie.
+A disgusted Stewie is murdered by a gunshot to the head, and the enforcer threatens to kill Brian unless he gets the money by the next day.
+Meanwhile, the original pair face their impossible situation of being unable to get the money or go back home, and Brian agrees with Stewie's proposal that they commit suicide.
 They prepare to throw themselves off the top balcony of the hotel but Stewie chickens out at the last second, leaving Brian to fall to his death.
 A panic-stricken Stewie trips over his backpack and finds the money the other pair had won.

-Returning home the next day, the duplicated Brian and original Stewie bump into each other at the bus terminal.
+Returning home the next day, the duplicate Brian and original Stewie bump into each other at the bus terminal.
 Stewie realizes that the device had made clones of themselves.
-After deceiving each other about how their respective friend's deaths transpired to spare each other's feelings, the unlucky Stewie, realizing that the money was the lucky Brian's, hides it away from him to stop him from getting greedy and allows himself to return Lois' stolen money to her.
-The two then return home while the duplicated Stewie and original Brian greet each other coldly at the pearly gates of Heaven.
+The two deceive each other about how their respective friend's deaths transpired, before the original Stewie, remembering the original Brian's confession about Lois' stolen money, hides it away from the duplicate Brian to stop him from getting greedy and to allow himself to return Lois' money.
+The two then return home while the duplicate Stewie and original Brian greet each other coldly at the pearly gates of Heaven.